 What are analyst relations?

 Analyst relations, or AR, is a field of communications commonly used by B2B tech businesses to establish a reputation and build brand awareness amongst industry experts, known as industry analysts.
-Amongst other things, analysts influence sales in the tech industry.
+Amongst other things, analysts influence sales and marketing efforts in the tech industry.

 Businesses looking to raise their profile amongst their target audience can utilise an AR programme to effectively communicate key strengths and unique selling points to analysts and build mutually beneficial relationships.